gordonjb/posterscript/README.md

-  completion  Generate the autocompletion script for the specified shell help        Help about any command libib       Filter libib library by tags tpdbarchive Unpack TPDb archive to Plex format
+  completion  Generate the autocompletion script for the specified shell help        Help about any command libib       Filter libib library by tags logo        Overlay a logo file over a poster file, for example to add network logos tpdbarchive Unpack TPDb archive to Plex format

 Flags: